 Use of similarity metrics is unavoidable in many Natural Language Processing (NLP) systems.

 They form core of many NLP tasks like Word Sense disambiguation (Banerjee & Pedersen 2002), malapropism detection (Hirst & St-Onge 1997), context sensitive spelling correction (Patwardhan 2003) etc. The underlying principle of these metrics has been distributional similarity in terms of their meaning.
 For example, refuge and asylum are similar words because they have the same meaning and similar set of words accompany them in a given context.
 Based on the meaning alone, these words are mutually replaceable.

-At present, there are various advanced text editors which have the ability to replace a word based on the meaning suitable for the domain/genre in which the article is being written.
+At present, there are various advanced text editors which have the ability to replace a word based on the meaning suitable for the domain/genre in which article is being written.
 To select an appropriate replacement word, they follow a similarity based on meaning alone.
 Motivated by the idea of sub-languages (Grishman 2001), we believe similarity based on meaning alone cannot suffice this need.
-For example, in the previous case, even though refuge can be replaced with asylum, mad house cannot be used to do so.
-This is because mad house evokes a negative connotation or sentiment which makes the word unsuitable for replacement.
+For example, in the previous case, even though refuge can be replaced with asylum, mad house evokes a negative connotation or sentiment which makes the word unsuitable for replacement.

-In this paper, we propose a new WordNet based similarity metric, SenSim, which takes into consideration the sentiment content (i.e., degree of positive or negative sentiment) of the words being compared.
-We create vector representations of WordNet glosses and compare their cosines to calculate the similarity score.
+In this paper, we propose a new WordNet based similarity metric, SenSim, which takes into consideration the sentiment content (i.e., degree of positive or negative sentiment) of words being compared.
+We create vector representations of Word-Net glosses and compare their cosines to calculate the similarity score.
 To include the sentiment content of the words being compared, we include sentiment scores of the content words of the gloss into the vector.
-The main contribution of this paper is in addressing the following question:
+The main contribution of this paper is in addressing the following question tion, we manually annotate a set of 48 random word pairs based on their word similarity on a scale of 1-5 and calculate the correlation between our metric and annotator scores.
+We also calculate the correlation between three popular WordNet based similarity metrics and the annotated dataset (gold standard).
+Our results show that the new metric has a better correlation with the annotator scores than the other metrics used for this study.